lhbusta/lhbusta.github.io/_pages/rede_escolar.md

 ---
-permalink: /nrede/
+permalink: /rede/
-title: "Page not in menu"
+title: "Informações sobre a rede escolar do ensino médio em Juazeiro do Norte"
 excerpt: "This is a page not in the main menu"
 author_profile: true
 redirect_from: